-- (2) Hope was known to suffer from asthma with apparent seasonal exacerbations and from hay fever.
-Her childhood allergy status had been investigated and she was known to be allergic to rye grass. - (3) Hope became acutely unwell at around 6.00pm on 21 November 2016.
-Her mother made a '000' call at 6.28pm.
-Hope collapsed and CPR was administered by family members with assistance of neighbours until the arrival of an ambulance at 7.03pm.
-Ambulance Victoria paramedics assisted with CPR, however spontaneous circulation never returned and Hope was pronounced deceased at her home. - (4) Post-mortem investigations confirmed that Hope had a very high sensitivity to rye grass pollen, a common allergen in the Melbourne area, as well as a sensitivity to Alternaria mould, the significance of which remains unclear in relation to TA. - (5) The weight of evidence supports a finding that any delay in dispatch and attendance of an ambulance was not inordinate in all the circumstances and is unlikely to have materially altered the outcome for Hope. - (6) While Thunderstorm Asthma was a known phenomenon, described in the literature since the 1980s, and recognised by meteorologists, some public health researchers and respiratory physicians, prior to 21 November 2016, the potential for epidemic health impacts was not appreciated by first line emergency responders and the public health system. - (7) The scale of the Thunderstorm Asthma event experienced in Melbourne on 21-22 November 2016, and to a lesser extent the rest of Victoria, can be fairly described as unprecedented globally, both in terms of the demands placed on first line emergency responders and the public health system, and the nature and extent of health impacts on individuals. - (8) That said, it is important to acknowledge the enormous efforts made by those working at the coal face on the evening of 21 November 2016 and into the next day the ESTA call-takers, dispatchers and managers, AV clinicians, paramedics and managers, the MFB members providing first responder assistance and Victoria Police members who assisted on an as needs basis, and the public health system, all of whom went above and beyond to deliver emergency services to the public in extremely challenging circumstances.
+- 196. Having applied the applicable standard of proof to the available evidence, I find that: - (1) Mr La died as a result of the thunderstorm asthma event occurring in Melbourne on 21-22 November 2016. - (2) Mr La was known by his family to suffer from asthma, however did not appear to communicate this to all treating General Practitioners.
+The specific triggers for Mr La's asthma are unclear.
+His allergy status had not been investigated but he had undergone lung function testing in relation to his former smoking status. - (3) Mr La became acutely unwell at around 7.20pm on 21 November 2016 and family members immediately called '000' at about 7.20pm.
+They commenced CPR and continued until the arrival of the MFB in its EMR zone capacity at about 7.40pm when MFB responders continued CPR. - (4) An Ambulance Victoria MICA arrived at about 7.59pm and continued with advanced resuscitation.
+Mr La was transported to the Maroondah Hospital, where investigations revealed a hypoxic ischaemic brain injury.
+Mr La's clinical condition deteriorated and he passed away at 8.32pm on 26 November 2016. - (5) Post-mortem investigations established that Mr La had a very high sensitivity to rye grass pollen, a common allergen in the Melbourne area. - (6) The weight of evidence supports a finding that any delay in dispatch of emergency responders was not inordinate in all the circumstances and is unlikely to have materially altered the outcome for Mr La. - (7) While Thunderstorm Asthma was a known phenomenon, described in the literature since the 1980s, and recognised by meteorologists, some public health researchers and respiratory physicians, prior to 21 November 2016, the potential for epidemic health impacts was not appreciated by first line emergency responders and the public health system. - (8) The scale of the Thunderstorm Asthma event experienced in Melbourne on 21-22 November 2016, and to a lesser extent the rest of Victoria, can be fairly described as unprecedented globally, both in terms of the demands placed on first line emergency responders and the public health system, and the nature and extent of health impacts on individuals.

-- (9) In keeping with the reasonable expectations of the Victorian community of its public institutions and entities, the ESTA, AV and the DHHS have engaged in appropriate professional reflection and reviewed their performance in response to the Thunderstorm Asthma event, as well as cooperating with the IGEM review and assisting this coronial investigation. - (10) Significant effort has gone into these reviews and significant learnings were derived.
+- (9) That said, it is important to acknowledge the enormous efforts made by those working at the coal face on the evening of 21 November 2016 and into the next day the ESTA call-takers, dispatchers and managers, AV clinicians, paramedics and managers, the MFB members providing first responder assistance and Victoria Police members who assisted on an as needs basis, and the public health system, all of whom went above and beyond to deliver emergency services to the public in extremely challenging circumstances. - (10) In keeping with the reasonable expectations of the Victorian community of its public institutions and entities, the ESTA, AV and the DHHS have engaged in appropriate professional reflection and reviewed their performance in response to the Thunderstorm Asthma event, as well as cooperating with the IGEM review and assisting this coronial investigation. - (11) Significant effort has gone into these reviews and significant learnings were derived.
 More importantly, improvement have been made across the ESTA, AV and the DHHS which should see Victoria better prepared for any future Thunderstorm Asthma events and for any future surge in demand for emergency services, irrespective of the cause, or even where the cause of the surge is unknown.